ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 This section outlines an exemplary algorithm for network elements.

+This monitoring algorithm is guidance only.
+Network elements are advised that monitoring any more strictly than the following likely invalidates their advice.
+Network elements could choose not to monitor in this way or use a looser monitoring approach.
+For instance, monitoring over a longer time window than the monitoring period (67s) or using a higher rate than is signaled is possible.

 To operate this algorithm,
 the minimal state a network element maintains is:
 * the current rate limit,